cbg-ethz/V-pipe/tutorial_sarscov2.md

 As it is your first run of V-pipe, this will also generate the sample collection table.
 Check `samples.tsv` in your editor.

-Note that the demo files you downloaded only have reads of length 150.
+Note that the demo files you downloaded have reads of length 150 only.
 V-pipe's default parameters are optimized for reads of length 250 ; add the third column in the file:

 ```